 Denmark has a rich Royal history.
-Therefor you can find many royal castles and palaces in Denmark.
+Therefore you can find many royal castles and palaces in Denmark.
 Even though Denmark is a small country, you will find many beautiful castles dotted throughout the land.

-In this post I’ll give you a guide to all the Royal castles & palaces in Denmark.
+In this post, I’ll give you a guide to all the Royal castles & palaces in Denmark.
 From Royal castles that are still used by the Royal family today.
 To castles & palaces with a Royal past.
 The (former) Royal Castles and Palaces have diverse functions today.
 From museums to event venues and hotels.
-Yes. you can even stay in a palace that used to owned by the Royal family.
+Yes. you can even stay in a palace that used to be owned by the Royal family.

 To make your visit to these palaces and castles easier.
 You’ll find a Google Map at the end of this post.

-The Palace was not built for the Royal family, but instead for for four high-ranking aristocrats.
+The Palace was not built for the Royal family, but instead for four high-ranking aristocrats.
 When the old Christiansborg Palace burnt down in 1794, the Royal family moved into Amalienborg Palace.

 The four palaces of Amalienborg

 Christian VII’s Palace is Queen Margrethe II’s palace for guests and official receptions.
 This palace is not open for visitors.

 Christian VIII’s Palace houses the museum Amalienborg.
 Here you can wander through the palace and learn more about the past 150 years of Royal history.
 In the museum, you will also find the private apartments of former Kings and Queens.
 The Royal Representation Rooms, the Gala Hall, and other state rooms in this Palace are still used by the Royal family.
 These rooms are open daily in June, July & August.
 In other months they are only open on Saturdays.

 Frederik VIII’s Palace is the official residence of Crown Prince Frederik and Crown Princess Mary.
 This palace is not open for visitors.